 In addition to keeping infections at bay, paying attention to discharge can offer clues into your cycle and fertility.
 “A woman can often note an increase in vaginal discharge, as well as cervical mucus, during ovulation, pregnancy, times of sexual arousal, and just prior to the menstrual period,” adds Stefani Davis, a Women’s Health Nurse Practitioner (WHNP) and Doctor of Nursing (DNP) who works at a high-risk clinic in Fort Wayne, Indiana.
 “Vaginal discharge can be a helpful indicator of both fertility and cycle tracking.”

-So before you divert your eyes from the sticky stuff in your panties, keep in mind that your vaginal discharge is actually tool that can help you better understand your health.
+So before you divert your eyes from the sticky stuff in your panties, keep in mind that your vaginal discharge is actually a tool that can help you better understand your health.
 (In other words, scrutinize away!)
 We collaborated with three experts to create this vaginal discharge guide to support you on all of your future underwear investigations.

 What exactly is vaginal discharge?